bertt/dataspaces/doc/understanding_dataspaces.md

 }
 ```

-Using the provided endpoint and authorization token, Bravo can now access the cadastral parcel data hosted by Alfa.
+Using the provided endpoint and transfer authorization token, Bravo can access the cadastral parcel data hosted by Alfa.

 Sample request to access the OGC API Features service: